kuzzleio/documentation-old/src/api-documentation/controller-document/create-or-replace.md

     "_source": { // The created document
       ...
     },
-    "_version": "<number>",// The new version number of this document "created": "<boolean>" // true: a new document has been created, false: the document has been updated }
+    "_version": <number>, // The new version number of this document "created": <boolean>  // If false, a previously existing document has been replaced }
 }
 ```